DannyuNDos/Sparsest-16-Colours/README.md

   `maxIter`: max iteration for 3.

-  `record`: the minimal distance of the previous record.
+  `record`: the minimal distance of the previous record. **So check the previous record and change this.**

   `threads`: # of the threads for parallel computing.